intel-tools/srs/README.md

     done
 ```

-Results will saved and published on GitHub Pages as part of the next scan.
+Results will be saved and published on GitHub Pages as part of the next scan.